toolbear/soon/README.md

 ## Notifications

-Most of the time you're developing and not interacting with Soon.
+Most of the time you're developing and not interacting with soon.
 This is how it should be.
-When it's absolutely necessary to get your attention, Soon will use a notification.
+When it's absolutely necessary to get your attention, soon will use a notification.

-For notifications to work Soon either needs to be running or to be run automatically and frequently.
+For notifications to work soon either needs to be running or to be run automatically and frequently.
 You have a few choices listed below.

 Attached to a terminal `soon` will print a notification message along with a `<bell>` character.
 On OS X, it will also send the message through *Notification Center* (disable with `--no-notification-center`).